shhossain/computer_science/Algorithms/Backtracking/Magnet Puzzle/README.md

 We are given a set of bipolar magnets, each domino-shaped.
 The objective is to place magnets on an M × N board, which satisfies a set of conditions where both M and N are not odd.

-For instance, the following problem has the solution on its right:
+For instance, the following problem has a solution on its right:

 ![Magnet-Puzzle](https://user-images.githubusercontent.com/93932583/197451535-f30d4cb2-0684-4e00-a397-fa758df1c8d5.png)